arXiv/arxiv-docs/help/submit.md

 Formats for figures
 -------------------

-Figures for a submission can be in a number of common formats.
-These
-include:
+Accepted figure formats include:

 -   PostScript, PS, EPS - requires [LaTeX processing](submit_tex#latex)
 -   JPEG, GIF, PNG or PDF figures - requires [PDFLaTeX processing](submit_tex#pdflatex)

-If figure files are too large, then readers with poor network connections will not be able to download them.
-Remember that arXiv has many users with poor network connections.
-If your submission has a large figure, be sure to include it, but make all possible efforts to reduce its size.
-Note that we do not accept submissions with omitted figures, even if you provide a link to another server.
+Figure files should not exceed XX size.
+Note that we do not accept submissions with omitted figures, even if links to view figures externally are provided.
 See our [information on submission sizes](sizes) and our [bitmapping help](bitmap) for more information.
 If you have problems with a large submission, [contact arXiv administrators](/help/contact).

-If you submit figures with your (La)TeX source, use standard macro packages (e.g., the `graphics` and `graphicx` packages) so that the figures will appear in the document.
-Unfortunately, arXiv administration cannot provide help with TeX-related issues, so seek help from your colleagues if necessary.
+If you submit figures with your (La)TeX source, use standard macro packages (e.g., the `graphics` and `graphicx` packages) to have figures appear in the document. arXiv administration cannot provide help with TeX-related issues.

 <span id="files"></span>